husarion/heat-follower-robot/README.md

 `docker-compose -f docker-compose.yaml up`

 After downloading all the necessary docker images ROSbot should follow warm objects nearby.

+Due to issues connected with micro-ros agent, user must **unplug and plug** the Thermal Camera to reset the connection before running the docker compose.
 ### Running Rviz on PC

 Clone **pc** folder to your PC and run: